|Durham Tech Home > Library Home > How do I ...?|

 to Sakai at https://sakai.durhamtech.edu/.

 New to Sakai?
 Take the Sakai Tour,.
-The Sakai link is also available on the Durham
+The Sakai link is also available on the quicklinks at the top of the Durham

-Tech home page at the bottom under the GetConnected! heading.
+Tech home page.
 Student Sakai help is available at http://courses.durhamtech.edu/wiki/index.php/Sakai_Help_for_Students.

 Instructor assistance is available at http://courses.durhamtech.edu/wiki/index.php/Help_for_Instructors.